AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/tokens/managing-my-tokens.md

 ---
 # Managing My Tokens {#managing-my-tokens}

 Using tokens can simplify your efforts in Marketo.
-You can use [My Tokens](/help/marketo/product-docs/core-marketo-concepts/programs/tokens/understanding-my-tokens-in-a-program.md) (custom tokens) in flow steps, webhooks, emails, and landing pages.
+You can use [My Tokens](/help/marketo/product-docs/core-marketo-concepts/programs/tokens/understanding-my-tokens-in-a-program.md){target="_blank"} (custom tokens) in flow steps, webhooks, emails, and Landing Pages.
 Here's how to make them.

 >[!TIP]
 >
->Learn more about what tokens are already available in [Tokens Overview](/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/tokens-overview.md).
+>Learn more about what tokens are already available in [Tokens Overview](/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/tokens-overview.md){target="_blank"}.

 ## Create a My Token {#create-a-my-token}

-1. Go to **Marketing Activities**.
+1. Go to **[!UICONTROL Marketing Activities]**.

    ![](assets/login-marketing-activities.png)

 1. Select a program or campaign folder.
-Click **My Tokens**.
+Click **[!UICONTROL My Tokens]**.

    ![](assets/image2014-9-18-12-3a4-3a27.png)

-1. Select a **My Token** type.
+1. Select a **[!UICONTROL My Token]** type.
 Drag and drop it onto the canvas.

    ![](assets/image2014-9-18-12-3a4-3a39.png)